PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Add Dark & Light Mode:**

-1.Define styles for both dark and light modes in your CSS.
+1. Define styles for both dark and light modes in your CSS.
-2.Add a toggle switch to switch between modes.
+2. Add a toggle switch to switch between modes.
-3.Use JavaScript to toggle classes based on user preference.
+3. Use JavaScript to toggle classes based on user preference.

 ```
 body.light-mode {